juspay/euler-hs/README.md

 The [beam-mysql](https://github.com/juspay/beam-mysql) is rewritten almost completely.
 The original version doesn't have protection from SQL injections, and also is written with some internal problems.
 The updated version fixes that.

-This behaviour as a __silent__, irreplaceable default may not be desirable for general purposes.
-Will be fixed in the next releases of the forked `beam-mysql` library.

 ### beam

 We made several minor improvements of the original `beam` library in [our fork](https://github.com/juspay/beam).
 These changes do not have anything Juspay-specific, but yet to be pushed to the upstream.